gotoiot/embed-iot-core/README.md

 ##
 ## Platform Description

-The goal of this project is to create an open source Bluetooth LE Beacons Platform to be used in any project.
+The goal of this project is to create an open source Bluetooth LE Beacons Platform to be used as a part of an IoT system, based on beacons technology.

 The platform consists in several sub-application described below:

-* **BLUE Connection - Beacons Observer**: An HTTP REST API with beacon packages scanning features, which can reads different beacon types.
+* **Beacons Observer**: An HTTP REST API with beacon packages scanning features, which can reads different beacon types.
 By this module you can configure filters, scan time, turn on/off the beacon scanner, and get different beacon-related information like the nearest beacons, the list of beacon read, and many others.
-* **BLUE Connection - HTTP Client**: An HTTP Client that can executes different HTTP Request to Beacon Scanner API.
+* **HTTP Client**: An HTTP Client that can executes different HTTP Request to Beacon Scanner API.
 There, the user can configure Beacon filters, scan time, turn on/off the scanner and other ones.
-* **BLUE Connection - Beacons Broadcasters**: A bunch of utilities for different platforms to generate beacon packages from devices like ESP32, Linux Systems or event any compatible smartphone.
+* **Beacons Broadcasters**: A bunch of utilities for different platforms to generate beacon packages from devices like ESP32, Linux Systems or event any compatible smartphone.
-* **BLUE Connection - Content Management System**: A CMS to associate each beacon to different content or action.
+* **Content Management System**: A CMS to associate each beacon to different content or action.

 All of this parts are well described in the [Project Wiki](https://github.com/agustinBassi/blue-connection/wiki).
 Please, refer to it in order to get all required information.

-In the figure below is a description of the platform modules and how they interact each others.
+In the figure below there is a description of the platform modules and how they interact each others.

 ![architecture](doc/images/generals/architecture.png)